learn-co-curriculum/phase-0-bash-navigation/README.md

 `/parentdirectory/subdirectory/another/subdirectory/`

 We call a bit of text meant to communicate location on a file system a _path_.
-Paths use `/` to denote levels of "nesting."
+Paths use `/` to show levels of "nesting."

 For example, a user's home directory is often written like: `/Users/username` or `/home/username`.
 The `/` on the far left of the path name means the very top of the file system "tree."
 The `/` directory is also called the "root" directory.
 It contains all the directories that contain sub-directories.